-Urbanization leads to a profound transformation of the countryside and, hence, to a shift in local climate.
-The construction of buildings, paving of streets, sealing of areas and reduction of vegetation are important aspects.
-Among other consequences, these changes result in decreasing wind speeds, less evapotranspiration, and increasing uptakes of solar radiation.
+Urbanization leads to a profound transformation of the countryside and, hence, to a shift in local climate and air quality.
+The construction of buildings, paving of streets, sealing of areas, reduction of vegetation and high traffic intensities are important aspects.
+Among other consequences, these changes result in decreasing wind speeds, less evapotranspiration, higher particle concentrations and increasing uptakes of solar radiation.
 All of the mentioned factors cause a rise in temperatures compared to the rural surroundings of a city, generating the so called Urban Heat Island (UHI).
-In order to study various aspects of the urban climate, we have different research approaches which are explained in the following.
+In order to study various aspects of the urban climate, we have different research approaches.
+For further information, please click on the icons.